Adam-Robson/Playground-Collection/README.md

 ## General Information

-This project was built as part of my time in the July 2022 cohort at Alchemy Code Lab, in Portland, Oregon.
+The projects within this collection are all games that i have built.
+Some of them were built as part of my time in the July 2022 cohort at Alchemy Code Lab, in Portland, Oregon, and other were built from tutorials that I found.
+I have tried to cite all sources wherever possible.

 ## Authors